-- Traditional self-defense gives a person the right to protect himself, while recognizing that it is always best to avoid killing someone if possible.
+- Traditional self-defense gives people the right to protect themselves, while recognizing that it is always best to avoid killing someone if possible.

 - In this way, traditional law respects both a person’s right to self-defense and the sanctity of human life.
 It recognizes that it is always better to avoid taking a life if there is a safe and clear alternative.